marcelpetrick/DevNotes/BeenThereSeenThat/20230426_HackingMachineLearning_2023_04_Generative_AI_StableDiffusion_and_AutoGPT/README.md

 * AI is an exoskeleton - be responsible
 * don't wait. how long before a society change?
   * most people don't grasp the implications
-  * agentGTP: agentgpt.reworked.ai there is also a API key? working?
+  * agentGPT: agentgpt.reworked.ai there is also a API key? working?
   * also referenced autoGPT on github ...
 * no limit to how many agents can run at once (in a VM, etc.) - just the billing is the limit